Queen Sofía of Spain: Marriage and family

-Sofía met her paternal third cousin and maternal third cousin-once-removed, the then Infante Juan Carlos of Spain on a cruise in the Greek Islands in 1954; they met again at the wedding of the Duke of Kent, her paternal second cousin, at York Minster in June 1961.
-Sofía and Juan Carlos married on 14 May 1962, at the Catholic Cathedral of Saint Dionysius in Athens.
+Sofía first met her paternal third cousin and maternal third cousin once removed, the then Infante Juan Carlos of Spain, during a cruise in the Greek Islands in 1954.
+The two met again several years later at the wedding of Prince Edward, Duke of Kent, and Katharine Worsley at York Minster in June 1961, where their friendship developed into a courtship.
+Later that year, their engagement was announced by the Greek and Spanish royal families, attracting considerable international media attention as it symbolised the union of two of Europe's royal dynasties during a period when neither Greece nor Spain was governed by a reigning constitutional monarch.